 Neuropathy, which doctors refer to as peripheral neuropathy or PN, signifies a problem with the functionality of the peripheral nerves responsible for the transmission of signals from the central nervous system to the rest of the body and from the body back to the brain.

 If peripheral neuropathy affects the sensory nerves, a person may experience numbness and tingling in localized areas of the body.
-This occurs because the nerves that carry messages of sensation -- touch, pain, temperature, and so on -- are not performing optimally.
+This occurs because the nerves that carry messages of sensation — touch, pain, temperature, and so on — are not performing optimally.

 This site offers information designed for educational purposes only.
 You should not rely on any information on this site as a substitute for professional medical advice, diagnosis, treatment, or as a substitute for, professional counseling care, advice, diagnosis, or treatment.
-If you have any concerns or questions about your health, you should always consult with a physician or other health-care professional.
+If you have any concerns or questions about your health, you should always consult with a physician or other healthcare professional.